Why NPS, CES & CSAT aren’t good customer success metrics

 You might also be interested in

-Sampson Lee invented the Branded CEM Method that was first licensed in Belgium and the Netherlands, and runs the world’s 1st customer experience (CX) certification program in 19 international cities.
-The 65th CX certification workshop will be held in Zurich, Switzerland on May 18-19, 2020
+Sampson founded Global CEM and created the Branded CEM Method that was first licensed in Belgium and the Netherlands.
+With content based on Lee's methodology, Global CEM has run the world’s 1st CX certification program in 19 cities.
+Join the next CX program in Bangkok on Feb 17-18, 2020